 Our arguments hinge on two main assumptions.
-First, we draw on Austrian economics to assume an uncertain, disequilibrium world (Kirzner, 1997; Schumpeter, 1934; Shane & Venkatraman, 2000).
-In an equilibrium, entrepreneurial opportunities either do not pre-exist or can be exploited by all economic actors.
-In the real world, however, this is not likely to be the case.
-This is because information is imperfectly distributed both temporally and spatially (Casson, 2000; Evans & Wurster, 1997).
-Not all economic actors have the same amount and quality of information at the same time/location, thereby leading to entrepreneurial opportunities perceived by some (but not all) entrepreneurs (Brown, Davidsson, & Wiklund, 2001; Foss et al., 2008).
+First, we draw on Austrian economics to assume an uncertain, disequilibrium world (Kirzner, 1997; Schumpeter, 1934; Shane & Venkataraman, 2000).
+In an equilibrium, entrepreneurial opportunities either do not pre-exist to or can be exploited by all economic actors.
+However, in the real world, this is not likely to be the case, because information is imperfectly distributed both temporally and spatially (Casson, 2000; Evans & Wurster, 1997).
+Thus, not all economic actors have the same amount and quality of information at the same time/location, thereby leading to entrepreneurial opportunities perceived by some (but not all) entrepreneurs (Brown, Davidsson, & Wiklund, 2001; Foss et al., 2008).

 A second assumption is that there are persistent market failures due to information asymmetries, bounded rationality, and opportunism (Williamson, 1985).
-While markets do not always fail, transaction costs cannot be reduced to zero.
-This leaves room for more innovative ways to lower transaction costs than status quo, an opportunity that entrepreneurs can discover or create.
+While markets do not always fail, transaction costs cannot be reduced to zero, thus always leaving room for more innovative ways to lower transaction costs than status quo, an opportunity that entrepreneurs can discover or create.